Man questioned in China after woman found dead in his Sydney freezer

 "What's unusual about this case is the transnational nature of it.
 We're seeing this more and more with matters that we investigate," Cook said.

-He added that Australian police were liaising "with the Chinese ministry for public security and the Chinese consulate in Australia and we're getting assistance, exceptional assistance."
+He added that Australian police were liaising "with the Chinese Ministry for Public Security and the Chinese Consulate in Australia and we're getting assistance, exceptional assistance."